-The Groovy Connector Toolkit is bundled in the JAR openidm/connectors/groovy-connector-1.4.4.0.jar.
+The Groovy Connector Toolkit is bundled in the JAR openidm/connectors/groovy-connector-1.5.20.0.jar.

-A number of sample scripted connector implementations are provided in the Samples Guide, specifically in "Connecting to DS With ScriptedREST" in the Samples Guide, and "Connecting to DS With ScriptedCREST" in the Samples Guide.
+The Samples Guide describes a number of scripted connector implementations.
 The scripts provided with these samples demonstrate how the Groovy Connector Toolkit can be used.
 These scripts cannot be used as is in your deployment, but are a good starting point on which to base your customization.
 For information about writing your own scripts, see "Writing Scripted Connectors With the Groovy Connector Toolkit" in the Connector Developer's Guide.